-The Professional Master of Science (PSM) degree is an innovative graduate degree designed to allow students to pursue advanced training and excel in science while simultaneously developing highly-valued business skills without acquiring a PhD or MBA.
+The Professional Master of Science (PSM) certification is awarded to interdisciplinary graduate degree programs designed to enable students to pursue advanced training and excel in science without a PhD while simultaneously developing professional business knowledge and capabilities without acquiring an MBA.
 PSM programs are characterized by instruction in advanced science or mathematics, business courses, and a graduate co-op providing a “real world” work experience.
-Graduates are referred to as “T-shaped” professionals with both deep knowledge of a specific discipline and broad knowledge of the communications and relational skills necessary to excel in any business and adapt to a changing workplace.
-The PSM is a non-thesis degree.
+Graduates are sought by employers for their deep knowledge of a specific discipline and broad knowledge of the communications and relational skills necessary to excel in any business and adapt to a changing workplace.

 Industrial Advisory Board representatives from: